K I N G L O U I E

 “You have that authentic organ groove.
 You rarely hear that anymore.” --George Benson (Ten-time Grammy-winning guitarist/vocalist)

 Louis Pain is like this secret!
 I really enjoy listening to him.
-He’s seriously funky; he grooves big-time.” --Joey deFrancesco (Downbeat's #1 Jazz Organist for the past eight years)
+He’s seriously funky; he grooves big-time.” --Joey deFrancesco (Downbeat's #1 Jazz Organist for over a decade)

 “Where have YOU been?” --Phil Upchurch (legendary bassist & guitarist)